mitydigital/statamic-feedamic/README.md

 by default is looking for the "name".
 If you were to have a first and last name (two fields), your template may look
 like: `[name_first] [name_first]`.
 If you're using the default Statamic User, `[name]` will just work.

+The `language` option allows you to define a valid language code for your feeds.
+Given XML can accept more values than the RSS specification, refer to the [RSS-Specific Language Codes](https://www.rssboard.org/rss-language-codes) for valid options.
+The default is `en`.

+The `copyright` option is a string that will output the copyright (or rights for Atom) to the start of the feed.
+False, default, will exclude this tag.

 ## Auto-discovery for your site

 A Statamic tag is included that will output your configured feeds to your site's markup for auto-discovery assistance.